coolwanglu/PDCurses.js/README.md

 - [ptest](http://coolwanglu.github.io/PDCurses-emscripten/web/ptest.html)

+### Status

 This repo is supposed to demonstrate the power of emscripten as well as PDCurses, and to inspire people who would like to hack those.

-Prepare the dependencies and run `build.sh`.
+Due to the limitation of JS, synchronized functions like `napms` and `getch` may not work.
+Async versions are provided for some of them.

 There is no further documentation or support right now.

+### Instructions

+- Get your self familiar with emscripten, curses and SDL
+- Prepare the dependencies
+- Run `build.sh`
+- Trail, error, google

+### License
-Read `README` in different folders for license stuffs.
+Read `README` in different folders